Social Contribution Activities

 Seven & i Holdings seeks to mitigate the environmental impact associated with its business activities and to contribute to making a better society through those activities.
 When selecting external partners for activities, we always ensure that they have a philosophy that is compatible with our own, and that they have sufficient specialist expertise.

-We measure the effect of our social contribution activities based on four perspectives.
+We measure the effect of our social contribution activities based on five perspectives.
 Moreover, we plan to revise our measurement methods in the future to enable an even more accurate measurement of the inputs for an activity, the respective outputs for the Company and society after the activity, and the final impacts on the Company and society, respectively.

 Effect Measurement Method Detail